 Effective January 1, 2017, the regulatory capital requirements for Farm Credit System Banks and associations were modified.
 The new regulations replaced existing core surplus and total surplus ratios with common equity tier 1, tier 1 capital, and total capital risk-based capital ratios.
 The new regulations also added a tier 1 leverage ratio and an unallocated retained earnings equivalents (UREE) leverage ratio.
-The permanent capital ratio continues to remain in effect, with some modifications, to align with the new regulations.
+The permanent capital ratio continues to remain in effect.